microsoft/typespec/packages/website/src/docs/language-basics/templates.md

 ## Parameter constraints

 Template parameter can provide a constraint using the `extends` keyword.
-See [type-relations]({{"/docs/language-basics/type-relations" | url}}) documentation for details on how validation works.
+See [type relations]({% doc "type-relations" %}) documentation for details on how validation works.

 ```cadl
 alias Foo<T extends string> = T;